 IWHC President Françoise Girard with Dr. John Nyamu, Executive Director of Reproductive Health Services in Nairobi, Kenya.

-IWHC staff at our 30th Anniversary Gala in New York City.
+IWHC staff at our 2015 annual dinner in New York City.

 Nina Besser, Program Officer for U.S. Foreign Policy, leads a group discussion during the 2014 Commission on the Status of Women Advocacy in Practice workshop.

-IWHC's Saida Ali (left) and Françoise Girard (center) with Gita Sen of DAWN at a panel discussion during the 2014 Commission on the Status of Women.
+Saida Ali (left) and IWHC President Françoise Girard (center) with Gita Sen of DAWN at a panel discussion during the 2014 Commission on the Status of Women.

 We are passionate and tenacious professionals who, together with our international Board of visionaries and leaders, work with hundreds of partners worldwide to advance the health and rights of women and girls.